(Image of the first NYSSB school building)

 History of the New York Institution for the Blind

 During the years immediately following the Civil War, an awareness of the needs of persons with disabilities came into focus.
-This led to the establishment in many parts of the country, of programs to serve individuals with disabilities.
+This led to the establishment of programs to serve individuals with disabilities in many parts of the country.

 In February 1866, the Building Commissioners chose a site overlooking a beautiful region embowered in trees, broad meadowlands, cultivated fields and forest-clad slopes.
 The region had also long been celebrated for its general good health, and freedom from epidemic and endemic diseases.
 It was referred to as the most healthy place on the “Holland Purchase.”